lucindo/konig/README.md

   Configure the system with a list of *fixed* redis servers.
 Each list element a string "server:port".
 Example: konig.config(["localhost:6379", "localhost:8080"])

+### konig.Graph()
+  General graph class

+### konig.Graph.node(id)
+  Loads a node or creates one.
+The id must be a string.
+Returns a Node class instance.

+### konig.Graph.edge(uid, vid)
+  Loads or created a edge from node uid, vid.
+The parameters uid and vid can be strings (node's id) or Nodes instances.
+Returns an Edge instance.
+Note: all edges are directed.

+### konig.Graph.del_edge(uid, vid)
+  Removes an edge from the system.

+### konig.Graph.del_node(id)
+  Removes a node from the system.
+This method has one known issue: #1

 Future
 ------

 * Non-blocking API (using [txredisapi] [5])
 * Indexing
 * Namespaces (named graphs)
+* Support for proper graphs (not only digraphs)

 Copyright and License
 ---------------------